 Important information regarding Covid-19

-2020 will go down as one of the most challenging and difficult years of recent memory.
+2020 & 2021 will go down as two of the most challenging and difficult years of recent memory.

 Along with the terrible loss of life, whole industries have been decimated and the UK wedding industry (which is worth £10 billion a year) has been devastated and businesses have had to bear the brunt of losing almost an entire years’ worth of revenue.